My name is Michael Ring. I am the

 Elise Stefanik for

-this race and am part of her team as one of her Jefferson County campaign
+this position and was part of her team as one of her Jefferson County campaign

-elected to Congress as is portrayed as the new face of the GOP.
+elected to Congress as is portrayed as the new face of the Republican party.

 bring YOUR opinions to the parties, the candidates, local, state, and national